Ontario Highway 402: Since completion

-between the Blue Water Bridge and Lambton County Road 26 (Mandaumin Road) and included the reconstruction of several bridges, as well as completely rebuilding the Christina Street exit to accommodate southbound access.
+between the Blue Water Bridge and Lambton County Road 26 (Mandaumin Road) and included the widening of the Colborne Road and Front Street underpasses, plus a new Christina Street bridge with a signalized intersection allowing full exit/entry to the westbound lanes.
 Work was completed by the end of 2012.
 Between 2004 and 2013, the speed limit along the westbound lanes from Airport Road westward was reduced from the standard 100 km/h.
 However, following the reconstruction, the speed limit was raised between Indian Road and Airport Road on June 20, 2013.

 On January 5, 2013, a temporary vehicular roadblock was created at the Blue Water Bridge as part of the "Idle No More" protests by First Nations groups.
 The blockade was known in advance and was planned to occur during the noon hour.
 Lambton OPP monitored the protest by walking alongside the protesters.
 Traffic resumed flowing normally by 1:30 p.m.
 While Highway 402 itself was not closed, the protest did back up traffic onto the highway causing congestion in the areas of Front Street and Christina Street.

-Later that year, another protest was held west of Strathroy on October 19, advocating against wind turbine construction due to the health effects experienced by those living near them.
+Later that year, another protest was held west of Strathroy on October 19, advocating against wind turbine construction.
 The rolling protest of about 150 vehicles, including farm equipment, was monitored by the OPP and required intermittent ramp closures to the westbound lanes.

-On November 23, 2015, the Indian Road overpass was damaged by an flatbed trailer carrying an over-height load.
+On November 23, 2015, the Indian Road overpass was damaged by a flatbed trailer carrying an over-height load.
 The eastbound lanes of the highway were closed for 60 hours, while the girders damaged in the impact had to be removed, while the overpass reopened for Indian Road traffic which was reduced to two lanes for the next few months.
 The overpass was repaired by May 2016 at a cost of $554,000 (overall damage of $3 million).
 The trucking company, under the Highway Traffic Act, was held liable and had to compensate the Ministry of Transportation of Ontario for the repair costs.